shorebirdtech/handbook/security.md

 We have an additional (read-only) admin layer on top of production to obviate need for direct access to production.

+### Personal Devices

+We do not permit access to Shorebird production systems from personal devices.

+We do not permit access to customer data from personal devices.

+The vast majority of Shorebird's code and operations are handled in the open, either via public code on GitHub, or public discussions on Discord, so while we do not permit access to internal systems from personal devices, employees generally do not need access to internal systems to do their work.

+### Physical Access

+Shorebird is an all-remote company.
+We have no physical office or visitor policies.
+We do not have physical servers.

+Employees are obligated to maintain physical security of their devices and the confidentiality of any customer data they may access as part of supporting a customer.

+Employees are issued devices by the company and are required to use full disk encryption on their devices.

 ## Change Management

 ### Code Reviews